Skip to content

 Similarly, as they are automated, they are far less fallible than human workers.
 Reducing human error is a crucial way of improving efficiency and accuracy on the warehouse floor, minimising loss and downtime, alongside capturing improved resource utilisation.

-A wide variety of automated guided vehicles are available on the market today.
-For example, warehouses can utilise:
+A wide variety of automated guided vehicles are available:

 Automated warehouse trucks